FoundryApp/foundry-cli/README.md

 - **[Slack community](#slack-community)**

 ## How Foundry works
-Foundry helps you to develop Firebase Functions faster and with a copy of your production data.
-It's a command-line tool that connects you to your own cloud environment.
-This cloud development environment is as much as possible similar to the actual environment where you Firebase Functions run after the deployment and have everything pre-configured.<br/>
+Foundry makes the development of Firebase Functions faster and with an access to a [copy of your production data](#field-firestore).
+It's a command-line tool that connects you to your own cloud environment for development of Firebase Functions.
+This environment is as much as possible identical to the actual environment where you Firebase Functions run after the deployment.
+Your environment is pre-configured and your functions work out-of-the-box.<br/>
 Once connected to your development environment, Foundry starts watching your code for changes.
-Every change notifies the CLI and your code is uploaded to your cloud development environment.
-Foundry then triggers all your Firebase Functions according to rules specified in your `foundry.yaml` config file. <br/>
+Every change notifies the CLI and your code is uploaded to your cloud environment.
+Foundry then triggers all of your Firebase Functions based on the [rules](#field-functions) specified in your `foundry.yaml` [config file](#config-file-foundryyaml). <br/>
-Both `stdout` and `stderr` of your functions is sent back to you after each of such runs.
+Both `stdout` and `stderr` of your functions is sent back to your terminal after each of such runs.
 The whole upload loop with the transmition of data back to you usually takes about 1-2 seconds.
-This loop creates a REPL-like tool for you functions and makes it really easy to be sure that your functions' code behave correctly with the production data.<br/>
+This loop creates a REPL-like tool for your functions and makes it really easy to be sure that your functions' code behave correctly with the production data.<br/>

 The [config](#config-file-foundryyaml) `foundry.yaml` file is a critical part of Foundry.
-There you describe 3 main things:
+It describes 3 main things:
 1. [What Firebase Functions should Foundry register and **how** it should trigger them in each run](#field-functions)
 2. [How should the emulated Firestore database look like](#field-firestore)
 3. [How should the emulated Firebase Auth users look like](#field-auth)
 <br/>

-Having an emulated Firestore database and Firebase Auth users in your development environment makes it easy to test new things.
+Having an emulated Firestore database and Firebase Auth users in your development environment makes it easy to test the full logic of your functions.

 ## What Foundry doesn't do
 Foundry doesn't deploy your Firebase Functions onto the production.
 To deploy functions onto the production use the official [Firebase tool](https://github.com/firebase/firebase-tools).